Faanngg/Faanngg/README.md

-- 👋 Hi, I’m @hardik-parajuli
+- 👋 Hi, I’m Faanngg
 - 👀 I’m interested in Rust Lang
 - 💞️ I’m looking to collaborate on Any Unity Project
 - 📫 How to reach me?
 Discord - faanngg